 A life on pastures means our animals thrive solely off of perennial and natural annual grasses outside.
 Nutrient-rich grains and other concentrates are devastating over the long haul on a ruminant's digestive tract.

-Of course, we fully recognize the exceptions; if the brand makes the distinction of what 100% grassfed whey protein means, then, of course, credibility increases.
-AGA, for example, offers a "100% grassfed diet" certification; however, this still doesn't justify a front-principle display claim of "100% grass-fed whey protein" on any packaging.
+Of course, we fully recognize the exceptions; if the brand makes the distinction of what 100% grass-fed whey protein means, then, of course, credibility increases.
+The American Grass-fed Association (AGA), for example, offers a "100% grass-fed diet" certification.

 Would you pay the same premium price for a protein that's "80% Grassfed" vs. 100%?

 Not so common knowledge, but Fonterra is the 5th largest dairy company in the world and consists of over 10,500 dairy farms in New Zealand.
 If you buy Grassfed Whey sourced from New Zealand (the world's largest exporter), there's a good chance it comes from a Fonterra owned industrial farm.
 Fonterra is essentially the dairy outfit that supplies China with milk.